LauraMasiero/RiemannR/README.md

 ## Installation

-For the package installation the "devtools" package is required.
+The package installation requires the "devtools" package.

 Example: